astral-sh/ruff/docs/formatter.md

 The Ruff formatter is an extremely fast Python code formatter designed as a drop-in replacement for [Black](https://pypi.org/project/black/), available as part of the `ruff` CLI via `ruff format`.

-The Ruff formatter is available as of Ruff [v0.1.2](https://astral.sh/blog/the-ruff-formatter).

 ## `ruff format`

 `ruff format` is the primary entrypoint to the formatter.
 It accepts a list of files or